lumapps/design-system/demo/angularjs/components/dialog/doc.md

 ## Default

-Dialogs have a title, a body, and at least one ore more buttons.
+Dialogs have a title, a body, and at least one or more buttons.

 <demo-block component="dialog" partial="default" has-theme-switcher="false"></demo-block>